No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Introduction

 \section{Introduction}

 Unit testing~\cite{zhu1997software, runeson2006survey, olan2003unit} validates whether a functionally-discrete program unit (\eg{} a method) under test behaves correctly.
 As the primary stage in the software development procedure, unit testing plays an essential role in detecting and diagnosing bugs in a nascent stage and prevents their further propagation in the development cycle.
 Therefore, writing high-quality unit tests is crucial for ensuring software quality.
 For a method under test (\ie{} often called as the focal method), its corresponding unit test consists of a \textit{test prefix} and a \textit{test oracle}~\cite{DBLP:journals/tse/BarrHMSY15}.
 In particular, the test prefix is typically a series of method invocation statements or assignment statements, which aim at driving the focal method to a testable state; and then the test oracle serves as the specification to check whether the current behavior of the focal method satisfies the expected one.
-For example, the assertion is one of the common test oracles in unit tests.

 Manually writing and maintaining high-quality unit tests can be very time-consuming and laborious~\cite{DBLP:conf/icst/KlammerK15, DBLP:conf/issre/DakaF14}.
-To alleviate manual efforts in writing unit tests, researchers have proposed various techniques to facilitate automated unit test generation.
+To alleviate manual efforts in writing unit tests, researchers have proposed various techniques to facilitate automated test generation~\cite{DBLP:journals/ese/LukasczykKF23, DBLP:conf/icse/LukasczykF22, DBLP:journals/jss/KurianBBD23, DBLP:conf/kbse/ScalabrinoGNGLG18, DBLP:conf/kbse/BlasiGEP22}.
 Traditional unit test generation techniques leverage search-based~\cite{harman2009theoretical, blasi2022call, delgado2022interevo}, constraint-based~\cite{ernst2007daikon, csallner2008dysy, xiao2013characteristic}, or random-based strategies~\cite{zeller2019fuzzing, pacheco2007feedback} to generate a suite of unit tests with the main goal of maximizing the coverage in the software under test.
 Although achieving reasonable coverage, these automatically-generated tests exhibit a large gap to manual-written ones in terms of readability and meaningfulness, and thus developers are mostly unwilling to directly adopt them in practice ~\cite{almasi2017industrial}.

 To address these issues, recent work~\cite{tufano2020unit, nie2023learning, watson2020learning, dinella2022toga, mastropaolo2021studying} has leveraged advanced deep learning (DL) techniques, especially large language models (LLMs), to generate unit tests.
 These techniques mostly formulate unit test generation as a neural machine translation problem by translating a given focal method into the corresponding test prefix and the test assertion.
 In particular, they incorporate the power of LLMs by fine-tuning these pre-trained models on the test generation task.
 Owing to being extensively pre-trained on a massive developer-written code corpus and then being specifically fine-tuned on the test generation task, these models are capable of generating more human-like and meaningful test code, showing a large potential of LLMs in unit test generation.